AAAlessandroP/my-forum/README.md

 # Welcome to My App visitor!

+A node-mongo-ajax forum
-app that imitates trello & MS Teams i'm still working on it
+I'm still working on it